Ellipse Animation

 Ellipse Animation is a French entertainment group and animation production studio that is a subsidiary of media publishing and entertainment conglomerate Média-Participations whom brings together all of their animation production activities under one group and owns three animation production units (Dargaud Media, Dupuis Edition & Audiovisuel and Ellipsanime Productions) alongside their own in-house animation production studio Ellipse Studio based in both Paris and Angoulême.
-Across all their production labels, Ellipse Animation produced more than 1,982 animated series and films.
+Across all their production labels, Ellipse Animation produced more than 170 animated series and films.

-History
+Background

-Ellipse Animation had its beginnings as a production name for Ellipse Programme's animation division until 2003 when Canal+ sold Ellipse to French media entertainment conglomerate Média-Participations under the latter's French-Belgian comic book publishing division Dargaud through its animation production division Dargaud Marina renaming it to Ellipsanime one year later in 2004.
+1967–2004

-In 1967 55 years before the launch of Ellipse Animation, French publishing house Dargaud began entering the animation production activities by launching its film division Dargaud Films with the release of their first movie Asterix the Gaul.
+Ellipse Animation had its very beginnings in 1967, when French publishing house Dargaud began entering the animation production activities by launching its film division Dargaud Films with the release of their first movie Asterix the Gaul.
 Subsequently, the company produced or co-produced several Asterix, Lucky Luke and Tintin feature films.
 Five years later in 1972, Dargaud announced that they have teamed up with American production and distributor United Artists to produce the movie Le Viager which was directed by Pierre Tchernia.
 Two years later in 1974, Dargaud announced that they had joined forces with René Goscinny and Albert Uderzo.
+By 1990 Claude Berther established animation and production company Marina Productions, however in June 1997, Média-Participations alongside its publishing house Dargaud acquired French animation and production company Marina Productions, the acquisition of Marina Productions had expanded Dargaud's animation output and Média-Participations' production activities with Marina Productions being placed under Dargaud's film & television production division Dargaud Films, marking Dargaud's first animation production subsidiary within Dargaud Films.

 Ellipsanime Productions was originally founded in 1987 by Philippe Gildas and Robert Réa with Groupe Canal+ as Ellipse Programme who had created an animation production division three years later in 1990 called Ellipse Animation before merging Ellipse Programme's two other animation studios Alya Animation & Elma Animation and its production facility Studio Ellipse into its Ellipse Animation division seven years later in 1997.